franzbu/EnhancedSpaces.spoon/README.md

 ## Menu
 EnhancedSpaces can entirely be controlled using keyboard shortcuts; nevertheless, sometimes it can be convenient to do whatever you want to do by means of a menu -  even more so at the beginning when your muscle memory regarding the new hotkeys is not at its peak yet.

-EnhancedSpaces' menu can be used to switch to another mSpace, to move a window to another mSpace, to get a window from anther mSpace, and to create references of windows, i.e., the already mentioned 'sticky windows', which means that the same window can be shown on more than one mSpace - more about references in the section 'Same Window on More Than One mSpace'.
+EnhancedSpaces' menu can be used to switch to another mSpace, to move a window to another mSpace, to get a window from anther mSpace, and to create references of windows, i.e., the already mentioned 'sticky windows', which means that the same window can be shown on more than one mSpace - more about references in the section [Same Window on More Than One mSpace](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#same-window-on-more-than-one-mspace).

 Pressing on EnhancedSpaces' icon in the menubar, a menu like this will appear - the `2` on top of the screenshots below is what EnhancedSpaces shows on macOS' menubar; it represents the mSpace you're on: